cdent/etcd-compute/README.md

 ```
 for i in {1..10}; do \
     python compute.py 'VCPU:4,DISK_GB:10,MEMORY_MB:512' &> compute.$i.log & \
-    sleep 5; done
+    sleep 2; done
 ```

+At some point `compute.py` will inspect the system for a real inventory.

-Then we can try schedule a workload:
+Then we can try to schedule a workload:

 ```
 python schedule.py 'resources=VCPU:1,DISK_GB:1,MEMORY_MB:5'